JonnyCui/timerec-robot/README.md

 # timerec-robot
-Grab public social media contents from web
+Grab public social media contents from web and upload data to App's database

 ## A SpringBoot project deployed with